reactiverse/elasticsearch-client/README.md

 The following modules can be used:

-* `vertx-elasticsearch-client`: a classic Vert.x API based on callbacks
+* `elasticsearch-client`: a classic Vert.x API based on callbacks
-* `vertx-elasticsearch-client-rxjava2`: a RxJava 2 API of the client
+* `elasticsearch-client-rxjava2`: a RxJava 2 API of the client

-_group ids and versions have yet to be defined_
+The Maven `groupId` is `io.reactiverse`.

 ## Sample usage